1954 Cathay Pacific Douglas DC-4 shootdown

-The 1954 Cathay Pacific Douglas DC-4 shootdown was an incident on 23 July 1954, when a Cathay Pacific Airways C-54 Skymaster airliner was shot down by People's Liberation Army Air Force fighter aircraft.
-The event occurred off the coast of Hainan Island, where the plane was en route from Bangkok to Hong Kong, killing 10 of 19 passengers and crew on board.
+The 1954 Cathay Pacific Douglas DC-4 shootdown was an incident on 23 July 1954, when a Cathay Pacific Airways DC-4/C-54 airliner was shot down by Chinese Air Force fighter aircraft.
+The event occurred off the coast of Hainan Island, where the plane was en route from Bangkok to Hong Kong, killing 10 of 18 passengers and crew on board.
+The crew of five was headed by British captain Phil Blown.
+In all, one flight crew member, one cabin crew member and eight of the thirteen passengers were killed in the attack and subsequent crash of the airliner.

-Although the four-engine propeller-driven Douglas (registered VR-HEU) was a C-54 Skymaster, the incident is known as "the DC-4 shootdown" because the C-54 is the military version of the Douglas DC-4.
-The crew of six was headed by British captain Phil Blown.
-In all, one flight crew member, two cabin crew members and seven of the thirteen passengers were killed in the attack and subsequent crash of the airliner.
+Although the aircraft was originally manufactured for the USAAF as a Douglas C-54 Skymaster, it was subsequently converted to civilian airliner standard, and sold firstly to KLM, and later to Cathay Pacific.
+Hence the incident is known as "the DC-4 shootdown", to acknowledge that the aircraft was no longer a C-54, and that it was not being used for military purposes.

 Aircraft

 The aircraft, registered VR-HEU, was a four-engine, propeller-driven Douglas C-54A Skymaster airliner.

-The aircraft had been manufactured by the Douglas Aircraft Company with construction number 10310 and delivered to the USAAF on 16 May 1944, where it served for less than two years.
+The aircraft had been manufactured by Douglas Aircraft and delivered to the USAAF on 16 May 1944, where it served for less than two years.
 It was bought on 19 February 1946 by KLM and first operated by KLM West Indies before returning to KLM main line in February 1948.
 It was sold to Cathay Pacific in August 1949.